{Programme}

 Delivery

-The course is delivered fully online in the form of a phased release of reading material, facilitating a reflective approach to study and learning.
+All our courses are delivered fully online in the form of a phased release of reading material, and the content is supplemented with a reading list to support your learning.
+There are no online classes, or recordings to watch.
+Our method of teaching facilitates a reflective approach to study and learning.

 We have two thirteen week semesters each academic year and you can start the course in either semester: